jtlapp/kysely-params/README.md

 ## Parameterizations

 The `parameterize` method returns an instance of `ParameterizedQuery`.
-Please see [parameterization.ts](https://github.com/jtlapp/kysely-params/blob/main/src/lib/parameterization.ts) for its API, which allows for executing and instantiated parameterizations.
+Please see [parameterization.ts](https://github.com/jtlapp/kysely-params/blob/main/src/lib/parameterization.ts) for its API, which allows for executing and instantiating parameterizations.

 `ParameterizedQuery` is available for import, should you need variables of this type.
 The following query accepts a `targetId` parameter and returns the `name` column: